Loeske Kruuk

-Loeske E. B. Kruuk FRS is an evolutionary ecologist who is a Royal Society Research Professor at the University of Edinburgh.
+Loeske E. B. Kruuk FRS FRSE is an evolutionary ecologist who is a Royal Society Research Professor at the University of Edinburgh.
 She was awarded the 2018 European Society for Evolutionary Biology President's Award.
 In 2023, she was elected as a Fellow of the Royal Society.

-Early life and education
+Education and early research

 Kruuk started her academic career in 1988 studying mathematics at Somerville College, Oxford.
 She switched to biology with an MSc in Ecology at the University of Aberdeen, and then a PhD in population genetics at the University of Edinburgh, where she investigated amphibian hybrid zones with Nick Barton.
-For postdoctoral researcher with Tim Clutton-Brock at the University of Cambridge and Josephine Pemberton at the University of Edinburgh, she studied evolutionary processes in red deer.
+For postdoctoral research with Tim Clutton-Brock at the University of Cambridge and Josephine Pemberton at the University of Edinburgh, she studied evolutionary processes in red deer.
 During this position, she started to appreciate the power of long-term wild animal population studies in understanding evolutionary ecology and quantitative genetics.

-Research and career
+Career achievements

-In 2000, Kruuk held a Royal Society University Research Fellow at the University of Edinburgh, and became Professor of Evolutionary Ecology in 2009.
-She moved to the Australian National University in 2012, where she was awarded an Australian Research Council fellowship.
+In 2000, Kruuk held a Royal Society University Research Fellowship at the University of Edinburgh, and became Professor of Evolutionary Ecology in 2009.
+She moved to the Australian National University in 2012.
 Her research laboratory investigated the influence of climate change on animal populations.
-Her work focuses on wild vertebrate species, and considers evolution and natural selection in natural populations, effects of ongoing environmental change, quantitative genetics, inbreeding and inbreeding depression, maternal effects and life history evolution.
-She won an Australian Research Council Laureate Fellowship in 2020.
+Her work there focused on wild vertebrate species, and considered evolution and natural selection in natural populations, effects of ongoing environmental change, quantitative genetics, inbreeding and inbreeding depression, maternal effects and life history evolution.
+She was awarded an Australian Research Council Laureate Fellowship in 2020.

-In 2021, Kruuk was selected as one of the Royal Society Research Professors, which allowed her to return to the University of Edinburgh.
-There she investigates the impacts of environmental change on natural populations.
+In 2021, Kruuk was selected as a Royal Society Research Professor, which allowed her to return to the University of Edinburgh.
+There she continues research on the Rum red deer project, studying the ecology and evolution of red deer on the Isle of Rum in the Inner Hebrides.
+She also works on the St Kilda soay sheep project, as well as contining research on other example species.

-She is an Editor of the biological journal Proceedings of the Royal Society Series B Biological Sciences.
+In 2021 Kruuk was awarded a European Research Council Advanced grant for her project EVOWILD coordinating research across a number of other groups to increase understanding of evolution in nature.